 The questionnaire focuses on collecting quantitative and qualitative feedback so that teachers can better understand the student experience and continue to develop their skills and teaching approaches.
 As these are developmental tools, they are intended for use by the individual academic staff member, who may also discuss their feedback with supervisors.

-If you need any further information, please contact the Evaluations team.
+If you need any further information, please contact the Institutional Research team.